 Using a 3d printer and a material like PMMA, a pattern of an object can be completed in under a week for a couple of hundred pounds, and with potentially greater detail than is available using wax.
 Upon contact with the molten metal, the PMMA burns to ash, leaving very little residue behind.
 If you do any type of metal casting using a mold, you owe it to yourself to try PMMA as a pattern material.

 At higher temperatures, at or near 250C, the flow becomes consistent and printing is easier.
 You’ll want to heat your printing bed to prevent warping.
-A temperature of 100C to 120C is optimal.
+A temperature of around 100C is optimal.
 There can be some shrinkage with PMMA during cooling.
-Because of this, you might want to consider enclosing the printing chamber to better regulate cooling speed.
+Because of this, you might want to consider enclosing the printing chamber to better regulate cooling speed with transparent 3d printer filament.

 If you’re looking to maximize the transparency of PMMA, then you want to keep an eye on your printing speed and printing temperature.
+Play around with your PMMA filament settings to get the clearest results.
 As we just discussed, PMMA can flow inconsistently and blob at lower temperatures.
 These inconsistencies can produce bubbling and unevenness in the print line.

 These inconsistencies, as they layer throughout the object being printed, eventually begin to reduce the clarity of the material, turning it from transparent to translucent.
 In extreme cases, the object being produced can even become opaque.
 Higher printing temperatures reduce inconsistent flow.